-Where possible, a Teaching Assistant position is available to all students admitted to the program, and all students in the guaranteed funded cohort will have a full TA position as part of their overall funding package, unless compensatory funds are provided by the supervisor's research grant, or other scholarship funding.
+Where possible, a Teaching Assistant position is available to all students admitted to the program, and all students in the funded cohort will have a full TA position as part of their overall funding package, unless compensatory funds are provided by the supervisor's research grant, or other scholarship funding.
 A full TA position consists of approximately 140 hours (5 hrs/week) for the academic session (September to April) and conditions of employment of teaching assistants, including wage rates, are in the Collective Agreement effective January 1st, 2018.
-As of January 1st, 2018, the hourly rate of pay for undergraduates is \$44.44 per hour.
-Graduate students who have not completed two years of full-time graduate students in a doctoral program, those who have completed at least two years of full-time graduate study, and those who have a Master's degree are classified as SGSII, and they also receive \$44.44 per hour.
-The Assistant Invigilation rate is \$29.28 per hour.
+As of January 1st, 2020, the hourly rate of pay for undergraduates is \$46.24 per hour.
+Graduate students who have not completed two years of full-time graduate study and who do not have a Master's degree (SGS I) receive \$46.24 per hour.
+Graduate students in a doctoral program, those who have completed at least two years of full-time graduate study, and those who have a Master's degree are classified as SGSII, and they also receive \$46.24 per hour.
+The Assistant Invigilation rate is \$30.47 per hour.
 A copy of the department's Statement of Policy on Appointment of Teaching Assistants is filed in the Graduate Office.

-Application forms are made available to all graduate students (including incoming students) in June.
+Applications are posted online to all graduate students (including incoming students) in June.
 All departmental teaching assistants are members of CUPE 3902.